Let's talk docks: what's number one?

 So, you're building a new dock.
 But which kind is best?
 What's going to require the least amount of maintenance, protect the shoreline, get quick approval and still allow you to live that decadent #docklife you deserve this summer?

-Answer: the floating dock. *cue choir of angels*
+Answer: the floating dock

+It's also because that shoreline region is considered the "ribbon of life" – the most productive and important of all the ecosystems inside the water environment.
+It's often critical fish habitat, too.
 If that nearshore area is permanently disturbed, some unique habitats and the species that rely on them could be in danger of disappearing from your lake.
 And if they disappear from your lake, they could disappear from others, too – and on and on until we've got a real problem on our hands.

 Bottom line?
 Good dock planning is a good use of resources: it saves time, money and the environment.